d3/d3/README.md

 <a href="https://d3js.org"><img src="https://d3js.org/logo.svg" align="left" hspace="10" vspace="6"></a>

 **D3** (or **D3.js**) is a JavaScript library for visualizing data using web standards.
-D3 helps you bring data to life using HTML, SVG, CSS and Canvas.
+D3 helps you bring data to life using SVG, Canvas and HTML.
 D3 combines powerful visualization and interaction techniques with a data-driven approach to DOM manipulation, giving you the full capabilities of modern browsers and the freedom to design the right visual interface for your data.

 Want to learn more?
 [See the wiki.](https://github.com/d3/d3/wiki)